harness/developer-hub/release-notes/feature-flags.md

 #### Version 0.1.22

 :::info Version 0.1.22 Retracted
-**Note:** This version was retracted on 13th May 2024 due to a critical bug being identified.
+This version was retracted on 13th May 2024 due to a critical bug being identified.
 Please use Version 0.1.23 or later versions.
 :::

  - Refactored the evaluation logic to remove inefficiencies in the `GetAttr(ibute)` function.
 (FFM-11332)